peterdieleman/papermod/content/posts/linux/battery-saving.md

     follow the steps below.
     1. Open a terminal and type `sudo tlp-stat -p`,
     2. Note down the values for 'scaling_min_freq' and 'scaling_max_freq'.
-    3. Type: `sudo nano /etc/tlp.conf` to edit your tlp config file.
+    3. Type: `sudo nano /etc/tlp.conf` to edit your TLP config file.
     4. Find the line containing:\
        `CPU_SCALING_MAX_FREQ_ON_BAT =  YY`,\
        and uncomment it